Available for: Oauth 1.0.: Jira Server and Data Center ((On-Premise) (LDAP-protected))

 Jira Cards settings, Step 2: "Create a webhook automatically" is enabled

-Unsign the option Create a webhook automatically and copy the WebHook URL:
+- Uncheck the option to Create a webhook automatically

 Jira Cards settings, Step 2: "Create a webhook automatically" is disabled